LazyGuideJP/lazyguidejp.github.io/docs/jp-lazy-guide/setupVnOnAndroid.md

 !!! info "Note"

     - If you only have 1 monitor, customize your `Steam Controller Settings` > [M1-M8](setupVnOnAndroid.md/#setting-up) and put an `alt-tab` macro
-    - You can also turn off your Windows Monitor when using this setup
+    - You can also turn off your PC Monitor when using this setup

 Macros on my Steam Link: